frothers/Frothers-FC/content/posts/2025/Summer/2025-summer-game-05.md

 ## Dick of the Day
 Again, a few good shouts.

-**Oli** calling out Ryan for doing a trivela shot, telling the boys to "Don't do anything fancy" and then cruyff turn into 2 valley players about a min later.
+**Oli** calling out Ryan K for doing a trivela shot, telling the boys to "Don't do anything fancy" and then cruyff turned into 2 valley players about a min later.

-**James** having a go at the midfield after the match for putting in the work, knowing he will have to back it up in 2 days time.
+**James** having a go at the midfield after the match for not putting in the work, knowing he will have to back it up in 2 days time.

 **Chris** for playing ball-boy, when he should have just been punting all the balls into the river.